Introduction: identifying listing quality indicators

 - Verify geographic and industry-specific targeting options

-By applying the techniques and criteria outlined in this guide, you’ll be well-equipped to identify and avoid low-quality directory listings while maximizing the benefits from legitimate, high-value directories.
-This calculated approach will protect your online reputation, increase your visibility to qualified prospects, and contribute to your business’s long-term digital success.
+Apply the techniques and criteria in this guide and you’ll be ready to spot and avoid low-quality directory listings while getting the most from legitimate, high-value ones.
+This careful approach protects your online reputation, increases your visibility to qualified prospects, and supports your business’s long-term digital success.